-Completed reports are stored in a table in the up.time DataStore.
+Completed reports are stored in a table in the Uptime Infrastructure Monitor DataStore.
 To free space in the DataStore, or to remove report log entries that you no longer need, you can delete entries in the report log from the Report Log subpanel.